- Bakersfield City School District

 Through TIP they receive:

-- Individualized support from support providers
+- Individualized support from mentors

 - Professional development activities designed to improve teaching performance